moostech/import-image-to-ec2-aws/README.md

 ##Caution!
 This is a community script, intended for Nuage VNS PoCs and Labs.
 It is not meant to be used in production.

-### Import your NSG raw Image from S3 to your Amazon EC2 account
+### Import your OVA/VMDK/RAW Image from S3 to your Amazon EC2 account

 Hello there.
-Are you bored from manually importing the RAW VM image from your S3 to your Amazon EC2? if yes, then don't worry, I've created a python script that automates this process for you.
+Are you bored from manually importing the OVA/VMDK/RAW VM image from your S3 to your Amazon EC2? if yes, then don't worry, I've created a python script that automates this process for you.

 ### Here is the script details:
 1. Verifies AWS is installed on the running machine